 Clicking OK dismisses the dialog and creates the peptide.
 Hydrogen atoms are not included.
 Backbone bond lengths and angles are taken from the Amber ff99 parameters.
 Sidechain bond lengths and angles are taken from the Amber parameter files all*94.lib.

-The Modify Structure section of Build Structure can change the element, valence (number of directly attached atoms), and/or geometry (spatial arrangement of attached atoms) of a single selected atom at a time.
+The Modify Structure section of Build Structure can change the element, valence (number of directly attached atoms), and/or geometry (spatial arrangement of attached atoms) of a single selected atom at a time, potentially changing its atom type assignment.
 Hydrogens are appended as needed to fill the valence.
 Building outward can be done by successive cycles of modifying a hydrogen attached to the previously modified atom.

 Clicking Apply changes the selected atom as specified: